What is an ARM?

 How do ARMs work?

 While traditional fixed rate mortgages have the same rate for the entire life of the loan (typically 15, 20, or 30 years), adjustable rate mortgages (ARMs) are a bit different.
-ARMs have an initial fixed period where you will pay a fixed interest rate, followed by an adjustable period where the interest rate fluctuates each year.
+ARMs have an initial fixed period where you will pay a fixed interest rate, followed by an adjustable period where the interest rate fluctuates.
+Current conforming ARMs use an index rate called the Secured Overnight Financing Rate (SOFR) to guide these adjustments.

 Fixed period: You’ll choose from a 5-year, 7-year, or 10-year fixed period, typically based on how long you expect to live in the house.
-After the fixed period, the rate adjusts once a year.
+After the fixed period, the rate adjusts twice per year (every 6 months).

-Adjustable period: After the fixed period is over, the rate will adjust based on the following formula: 1 Year LIBOR (Index) + 2.25% (Margin).
-The margin always stays the same, but the value of the LIBOR index will vary.
-The LIBOR index is maintained by a 3rd party and can be accessed on sites like the Wall Street Journal or BankRate.
+Adjustable period: After the fixed period is over, the rate will adjust every 6 months based on the following formula: 30 day average of SOFR (Index) + (Margin).
+Investors set the value of the margin but it is typically between 2.75% and 3%.
+Regardless of what value is used, the margin always stays the same, but the value of the SOFR index will vary.
+The SOFR index is maintained by the New York Federal Reserve and can be accessed directly on the NY Fed website or on sites like the Wall Street Journal and its value changes daily.
+As of 2/22/2021, the 30-day average SOFR was 0.045%, which would mean your ARM loan interest rate could be .045% (Index) + (Margin) or between 2.795% and 3.045%.

 How much can the rate move?